ADL-X/LLAVIDAL/README.md

 ) downloaded in step 3>
 ```

-After running the command, follow the on-screen instructions to use the demo.
+After running the command a URL will be provided.
+Click this URL and follow the on-screen instructions to use the demo.

 ---

 ## Training 💪🦾